osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 The object is not constrained to the velocity permanently.
 Forces or torques may change the speed of the object after the velocity is set.
-It set every time step to keep the object at a constant velocity forever.
+It must be set every time step to keep the object at a constant velocity forever.

 ### Set Velocity With Joint Motors